Snapdragon Stadium: History

 The entire $3.5 billion SDSU Mission Valley project includes housing, office and retail space, hotels, and 80 acre of parks and open space, including a 34 acre river park along the San Diego River on adjacent city property, and will be developed in phases over 10–15 years.
 The stadium will seat 35,000 fans and is being built to support college football, non-football NCAA championship games, professional soccer, rugby, lacrosse, and special events such as concerts.
 The stadium was designed to be expandable to a capacity of 55,000 (complete with a plan and renderings for such an expansion) or more to accommodate a prospective NFL return to San Diego and/or future needs of the Aztecs football team.

-On December 6, 2021, San Diego State announced a naming rights agreement with Qualcomm, who also owned the naming rights to the original stadium.
-The stadium became known as Snapdragon Stadium, named after Qualcomm's Snapdragon brand of Systems on a chip.
+On December 6, 2021, San Diego State announced a naming rights agreement with San Diego–based telecommunications company Qualcomm, who also owned the naming rights to the original stadium from 1997 to 2017.
+The stadium became known as Snapdragon Stadium, named after Qualcomm's Snapdragon brand of systems on a chip (the original stadium had also been briefly renamed to Snapdragon Stadium in 2011).

+The stadium opened in 2022 for an Aztecs scrimmage on August 20.
+The Aztecs' first game was two weeks later on September 3, a 38–20 loss to the Arizona Wildcats.

 On December 15, 2021, San Diego Wave FC of the National Women's Soccer League (NWSL) announced it would move to Snapdragon Stadium starting in September 2022 following the stadium's completion; the club began its inaugural 2022 season at Torero Stadium at the University of San Diego.

-In January 2022, it was announced that San Diego would be home to the 2023 World Lacrosse Championship, with Snapdragon Stadium to be the primary venue.